zowe/docs-site/docs/user-guide/zos-components-installation-checklist-dev.md

 # Installation Checklist for Zowe z/OS Components for Testing and Minimum Viable Product (MVP)

 Follow the steps in this checklist to guide you through the installation of Zowe z/OS Components for testing purposes or for the minimum viable product.
+Use this installation procedure get started with Zowe z/OS components for the purpose of testing or just to familiarize yourself with Zowe installation time, performance and system requirements, or perhaps to develop a plug-in for a Zowe component.
+This procedure does not require defining certificates and high availability.

 ## Preparing and Installing